Best Glamping near Mitchell, GA

 Recreation

-Thurmond Lake provides some of the best fishing, hunting, and water sports in the southeastern US.
+Thurmond Lake provides some of the best fishing, hunting, and water sports in the southeastern United States.
 Anglers fish for largemouth bass, bream, crappie, catfish and striped bass.
-The large lake offers endless boating, water skiing, jet skiing, canoeing and swimming opportunities.
-Mistletoe State Park is nearby, offering many hiking trails, a nature center and wildlife viewing.
+The large lake offers great conditions for exciting activities such as boating, water skiing, jet skiing, canoeing and swimming.
+Mistletoe State Park is nearby and offers hiking trails, a nature center, and wildlife viewing to further expand recreational opportunities and experiences.
+When recreating at Thurmond Lake, we hope to give our visitors opportunities to bond, appreciate nature, relive stress, improve skills, and improve physical fitness.

 Natural Features